crisbraatz/AspireBoot/README.md

 ## About

-Aspire Boot gives you a fully functional .NET Aspire template so you can go straight to business code.
+Aspire Boot is a fully functional .NET Aspire template designed to help you jump straight into business logic.

-It includes out of the box:
+It comes pre-configured with everything you need to build scalable, observable and modern applications.

-- A Web API built with C# / .NET 9.0
+Included out of the box:

-    - JWT authentication and authorization with refresh token
+- Web API and Worker built with C# / .NET 9.0
-    - Integration / unit / mutation tests with XUnit and Stryker frameworks
+    - JWT authentication and authorization with refresh tokens
-- A Worker built with C# / .NET 9.0
+    - Integration, unit and mutation tests using XUnit and Stryker
-- A responsive Angular 20 application
+- Responsive Angular 20 frontend
-- A Postgres 17 database
+- Postgres 17 database
-- A Redis 7 cache + Commander
+- Rabbit 4 broker with Management UI
-- A Rabbit 4 broker + Management
+- Redis 7 cache with Redis Commander

-## Dependencies to execute the application locally
+## Prerequisites

 ### Backend: